 Specifying Snubber Resistors

-The value of the snubber resistor should be chosen to be as close as possible to the impedance of the parasitic resonance that it is intended to damp.
-The tradeoff is to choose a resistor that both meets this criteria and keeps power dissipation to a minimum.
+The value of the resistor should be as close as possible to the impedance of the parasitic resonance that it is intended to damp.
+This must be balanced against minimising power dissipation which means the resistor value should be as low as possible.

 Snubber Resistor Construction